publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schII/ptB/m__us_usc_t2_s658b.md

     (c) __Reports on Federal mandates__

-    Each report described under subsection (a) of this section shall contain—
+    Each report described under subsection (a) shall contain—

         (1) an identification and description of any Federal mandates in the bill or joint resolution, including the direct costs to State, local, and tribal governments, and to the private sector, required to comply with the Federal mandates;